OCA99/CITM-Apunts/Project 2/Dialogue/research.md

 - Some language dialects differ very much between each other.
 Eg: A person from Portugal will probably rather play the English version of a game than the Brazilian Portuguese localized version.
 - Account for languages with very long words as they may not fit all UI elements.
 - Chinese, Japanese, Korean and Thai use different punctuation rules, be careful when implementing line breaks.
+- For Chinese characters, only include the glyphs used in your game.